Tribute (sexual act): Use in cyberbullying

 Starting with the Gamergate controversy, tributes have gained notoriety as a way for male communities to spite female targets.
 In those contexts, the images are taken from the target's social media.
 Victims have described feeling guilt after being subject to tributes.
 Cyberbullying through tributes seeks to shame the victim into leaving social media and can be combined with other forms of harassment like doxing.
 Such tributes often occur in group settings with internal discussion involving mockery of the victim.
 The superficial homage given to such tributes conflicts with their knowingly non-consensual production.
 Target pictures are often taken from casual settings and casting them in an explicit way serves to cause further torment to the victim.
 Such media of the victims in a sexual setting often cannot practically be removed from circulation.

 Motive and sociological explanation

 British law professor Clare McGlynn suggests that the search for social status and the need for bonding motivates men to participate in tribute communities.
-Non-consensual tributes are sometimes fueled by a desire to silence or degrade women that are in public life, or to express a pro-feminist stance.
+Non-consensual tributes are sometimes fueled by a desire to silence or degrade women that are in public life, or to express an anti-feminist stance.
 Alternatively, non-consensual tributes are described as a tool to satisfy sexual or fetishistic desires with impunity.